-- Is a food delivery service actually a marketplace facilitator?
+- Is a food delivery service a marketplace facilitator?

 - How can you determine if the sale of delivered food is subject to sales tax?

-- What are the larger states' particular rules on food takeout or delivery and sales tax?
+- What are the larger states' food takeout or delivery and sales tax rules?

 - What other considerations exist for sales through a delivery service?

 Mr. Cook provides thought leadership for the SALT practice by authoring internal and external publications; tracking... | Read More